 - A counselor or therapist- they might not be able to give you a job or bring your man back or remove your illness, but they can help you work through the mental bondage that is keeping you and help get you on the track of a renewed state of mind to healthy and functional living again.
 In fact, 80-90% of those who get treatment will begin to recover with signs of relief.

 - A trusted friend or support group- being able to express what you’re facing, receiving prayer, listening to the stories of others similar to yours, making connection with others will bring relief to the burden that has been tormenting you inside.
 You don’t have to endure alone.
 Freedom can begin when we grab another hand to help us out.
-The Faith and Mental Wellness Community is an online support group for Christian Mental Health that I started in 2016.

 My prayer is that you will grab onto these anchors to begin a path a freedom for your life and break the cycle.
 For more information on depression and helpful resources check out this article I wrote on Serious Signs of Depression and How You Can Help.